 Social connectedness refers to the relationships people have with others.

-People are defined by their social roles, whether as partners, parents, children, friends, caregivers, teammates, staff or employers, or a myriad of other roles.
-Relationships give people support, happiness, contentment and a sense they belong and have a role to play in society.107 They also mean people have support networks in place they can call on for help during hard times.
+Social connectedness is integral to wellbeing.
+People are defined by their social roles, whether as partners, parents, children, friends, caregivers, team-mates, staff or employers, or myriad other roles.
+Relationships give people support, happiness, contentment and a sense they belong and have a role to play in society.
+87 They mean people can call on help during hard times.

-Social connectedness also refers to people joining together to achieve shared goals that benefit each other and society as a whole – this may range from working together as part of a business to contributing to their communities through voluntary groups.
+Social connectedness also refers to people joining to achieve shared goals which benefit each other and society as a whole - ranging from working together as part of business and paid employment to contributing to their communities through voluntary groups.

-One of the most important aspects of social connectedness is the relationship people have with a spouse or a partner.
-Studies have consistently found having a partner contributes to a person’s reported level of wellbeing.108
+One of the most important aspects of social connectedness is the relationship people have with a spouse or partner.
+Studies have consistently found that having a partner contributes to a person's reported level of wellbeing.88

-Several studies have demonstrated links between social connectedness and the performance of the economy and positive outcomes for individual health and wellbeing.109
+Several studies have demonstrated links between social connectedness and the performance of the economy as well as positive outcomes for individual health and wellbeing.89

 Social connectedness is fostered when family relationships are positive, and when people have the skills and opportunities to make friends and to interact constructively with others.
 Good health, employment, and feeling safe and secure all increase people's chances of developing positive relationships.

-For most people, social networks centre on family and friends.
-The second indicator measures the proportion of people who keep in touch with family and friends by having them over for a meal at least once a month.
+For the vast majority of people, social networks centre on family and friends.
+The second indicator measures the proportion of people who take part in family activities and have family or friends over for a meal at least once a month.

-The fourth indicator measures levels of loneliness.
-Feelings of isolation and loneliness undermine overall wellbeing and can be detrimental to people’s physical and emotional health, resulting in stress, anxiety or depression.
+Levels of loneliness are measured in the fourth indicator.
+Feelings of loneliness can not only be detrimental to people's emotional health, but their physical health also, resulting in adverse health problems including stress, anxiety or depression.

 The final indicator, the proportion of young people who report getting enough time each week with their parents, is a measure of the extent to which people in need of care and nurturing receive that support.